Rouven-Bender/erechnungsSplitter/readme.md

 so maybe 2028 when the deadline passes and the law (in germany) changes that.
 Until then Usability and or fitness is unknown but the potential is there
 # TODO:
 - Add auto selecting of account if the same item from the same seller was booked before
+- Change the csv export table layout to the layout that datev can import
 # Usage
 with the nix flake use the "r" alias to run the backend then connect on the same maschine with a web browser on localhost:8080